Sources of ancient Tamil history: Chera

-Chola coins
+Chola

 The number of Chola coins discovered so far are not as many as those of Pandyas; most of them have been found from archeological excavations at Puhar and Arikamedu, and also beds of rivers Amaravathi near Karur and South Pennar near Tirukkoilur.
 An early Chola coin has also been found in Thailand.
 The Chola coins do not contain a portrait or a legend and all of them depict symbols of animals and other inanimate objects like the animal series of the Cheras.
 But, all of them carry the symbol of a tiger, the Chola emblem, on their reverse.
 One of the coins has been assigned a date earlier than 200 BCE and some others to about the time of Roman influence, which is around the dawn of the Christian era.

-Coins of Chieftains
+Chieftains

 Parts of the Sangam age Tamil country were ruled over by several independent chieftains, alongside the three crowned monarchs.
 Among them, coins belonging to the chieftains of the Malayaman clan have been found in Tamil Nadu.
 Many of them contain a written legend on the obverse and all of them have the image of a flowing river on their obverse.
 Based on the legends some of these coins have been assigned to specific rulers such as Tirukkannan, also known as Malaiyan Choliya Enadi Tirukkannan, and Tirumudi Kari.
 A series of coins without a legend but with a horse as the principal motif on the obverse have been assigned to the Malayaman chieftains, because of the river symbol on the obverse.
 Numismatist R. Krishnamurthy, dates these coins to the period between 100 BCE and 100 CE.

-Coin of Sri Lanka
+Sri Lankan

 Excavations in the area of Tissamaharama in southern Sri Lanka have unearthed locally issued coins produced between the 2nd century BCE and the 2nd century CE, some of which carry Tamil personal names written in early Tamil characters, which suggest that Tamil merchants and Sri Lankan Tamils were present and actively involved in trade along the southern coast of Sri Lanka.